AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

    * Fixed an issue when copy/pasting activities in a workflow using 64-bits Client console.
 (NEO-27635)
    * In the **About** menu, information has been added to distinguish 64 and 32 bits consoles.
 * The workflow identifier is now displayed in the logs when resuming a workflow, which allows you to identify better which workflow was resumed.
-* Triggers integration authentication originally based on oAUTH authentication setup to access pipeline has now been changed and moved to Adobe I/O.
 * A new permanent cookie has been introduced: nllastdelid.
 This cookie (other than UUID230) will store deliveryId.
 When session cookie is not present, broadlog information would be taken from the deliveryId present in this cookie.
 This change fixes an issue which occurred when the browser session was over: the session cookie containing deliveryId and broadlogId got deleted.
 Without deliveryId, broadlog information could not be found and the tracking table information would be missing in case of permanent tracking (last delivery).
 Learn more about cookies in this [section](../../platform/using/privacy-and-recommendations.md#cookies).